City problem · Geneva

 Two evidence stacks.
 One US procurement scoring function.

 Per Deloitte life sciences outlook, US IDN procurement has consolidated around GPO and value-analysis frameworks, raising the evidence threshold for any device not already routed through those structures.
-Roland Berger medtech outlook documents the rising weight of US-site clinical data over EU-only data in first-read scoring.
+Roland Berger medtech outlook documents the rising weight of US-site clinical data over EU-only data in first-evaluate scoring.
 Reuters US hospital procurement coverage 2024-2026 notes the tightening of total cost of care framing across major IDNs.

 ?